gravitylens/employees-app/README.md

 ## Branding

 The `web/static/` directory contains `logo.svg` and `styles.css`.
 Replace `logo.svg` with your own image and modify `styles.css` to change fonts, colors, or layout.
+The stylesheet provides basic styling for the header, navigation links, and tables.
 The templates reference these files via Flask's `static` route so updates are picked up automatically.
 ## Database Contents

 The server loads the classic MySQL `employees` sample database.